alx003/us-company-sec-dataset/README.md

 This project uses **Python** to pull free SEC/XBRL data and create Excel workbooks.

-Do **not** run `npm install @oai/artifact-tool`.
-That package is not public and will fail with a 404 error.
-Node.js is not needed.

 ## What This Gets

 For each ticker, the automation creates one Excel workbook with: